Blendify/blender-manual/blender_docs/manual/scene_layout/object/properties/instancing/faces.rst

 This tool creates the parent object (instancer) with faces where the objects were, then it uses *Instancing Faces* to put instances at the location of every created face.

-You can to go back from *Instancing Faces* to multiple linked objects using :menuselection:`Object --> Apply --> Make Instances Real`, :kbd:`Shift-Ctrl-A`.
+You can go back from *Instancing Faces* to multiple linked objects using :menuselection:`Object --> Apply --> Make Instances Real`, :kbd:`Shift-Ctrl-A`.

 .. seealso:: Example blend-file